datdudu/datdudu/README.md

 ### Hello 👋!
 My name is Carlos Eduardo Carvalho Cardoso and welcome to my GitHub

 - ⚡ Fun fact:
-  - 🔭 I’m currently working on FitBank, developing for a Financial System, doing the maintence and creation of new features, for exemple
+  - 🔭 I’m currently working on Nuven Lab, using Java Spring as my main stack
-  - API's, Microservices
-  - Integration with SDK's in the system
-  - Translation of the system admin
-  - Creating DataBase Structures

-- 🌱 I’m currently learning more about .NET Framework, while doing a Bachelor in Computer Engineering on IFCE and a Technical Course, learning more about fullstack development using NodeJS and REACT (Soon there will be some repositories with some projects done by myself)
+- 🌱 I’m currently learning more about .NET Framework and Java SpringBoot, while doing a Bachelor in Computer Engineering on IFCE and a Technical Course, learning more about fullstack development using NodeJS and REACT (Soon there will be some repositories with some projects done by myself)

 - 👯 I’m looking to challenge myself learning new system, and working on projects that will increase my professional expertise